crosenth/scons_batch/README.md

 ```

 None of the values are required but both the queue and jobDefinition arguments
-must be passed at least at the Command level.
+must be defined at least at the Command level.
 The verbosity argument is set
 to 0 by default which will hide the full aws_batch action.